montrealelixir/events/README.md

 ## About this Repository

-This Git repository is an archive of past meetups.
-Issues are used for planning future meetups.
+This GitHub repository is used as an issue tracker for planning events.